depinebj/ExData_Plotting1/README.md

 ## Introduction

-This repository was created for the completion of COursera Exploratory Data Analysis Project 1.
+This repository was created for the completion of Coursera Exploratory Data Analysis Project 1.

 There are 4 R files and 4 output PNG files in addition to the README file stored in this repository